Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 If you’re considering AI voice agents but aren’t sure how to begin, you’re not alone.
 The key to a successful implementation is starting small, testing results, and scaling efficiently.

-- Define Your Use Case - Identify where AI can add the most value (customer support, sales, finance, etc.).
+- Define your use case: Identify where AI can add the most value (customer support, sales, finance, etc.).

-- Choose the Right LLM - Match your needs with models that balance speed, accuracy, and cost.
+- Choose the right LLM: Match your needs with models that balance speed, accuracy, and cost.

-- Integrate with Your Systems - Connect AI with your CRM, ticketing platform, or database for seamless automation.
+- Integrate with your systems: Connect AI with your CRM, ticketing platform, or database for seamless automation.

-- Optimize for Performance - Reduce latency, improve accuracy, and track performance metrics.
+- Optimize for performance: Reduce latency, improve accuracy, and track performance metrics.

 Which LLM Should You Choose for Your AI Voice Agent in 2025?